Chart Color Schemes

 The level of general health in Cannonvale is notably higher than the national average with both young and old age cohorts seeing low prevalence of common health conditions

-Cannonvale shows above-average health outcomes based on AreaSearch's assessment of mortality rates and chronic condition prevalence.
+Cannonvale shows above-average health outcomes based on AreaSearch's assessment using mortality rates and chronic condition prevalence for both young and old age groups.

-Both young and old age cohorts have low prevalence of common health conditions.
-The rate of private health cover is approximately 52% of the total population (~4,078 people), leading that of the average SA2 area.
-The most common medical conditions are mental health issues (7.7%) and asthma (6.6%).
-A majority (75.2%) declare themselves completely clear of medical ailments, compared to 67.6% across Rest of Qld.
-The under-65 population has better than average health outcomes.
-Cannonvale has 12.6% of residents aged 65 and over (984 people), lower than the 20.4% in Rest of Qld.
-Health outcomes among seniors are particularly strong, with national rankings higher than those of the general population.
+The prevalence of common health conditions is low in Cannonvale, with approximately 52% of its total population (~4,005 people) having private health cover, which leads the average SA2 area.
+Mental health issues and asthma are the most common medical conditions, affecting 7.7% and 6.6% of residents respectively, while 75.2% of residents report being completely clear of medical ailments compared to 67.6% across Regional Queensland.
+The under-65 population in Cannonvale has better than average health outcomes.
+The area has 12.8% of residents aged 65 and over (982 people), which is lower than the 20.4% in Regional Queensland.
+Health outcomes among seniors in Cannonvale are particularly strong, with national rankings higher than those of the general population.

 Frequently Asked Questions - Health